Causal Nature and Dynamics of Trapping Horizons in Black Hole Collapse: Black Hole Horizons

 where Eq.(\ref{D_tM}) has been used.
-This is always positive when the matter is collapsing ($U<0$) and so the two locations where $R=2M$, arising after the separation, must then move in opposite directions (cf. the left frame of Figure \ref{2m_R}).
+This is always positive when the matter is collapsing ($U<0$) and so the two locations where $R=2M$, arising after the separation, must then move in opposite directions (cf. Figure \ref{2m_R}).